jeremija/Buildfile/README.md

 [![Build Status](https://travis-ci.com/jeremija/Buildfile.svg?branch=master)](https://travis-ci.com/jeremija/Buildfile) [![npm](https://img.shields.io/npm/v/buildfile.svg)](https://www.npmjs.com/package/buildfile)

 This is a task runner utility similar to Makefile, but it does not check the files of the timestamps.
-It uses the same concept of targets, dependencies, and commands, but all targets are ".PHONY".
+It uses the familiar concept of targets, dependencies, and commands, but all targets are [phony][phony].
+Supports wildcards using the `*` character.

 Additionally, a `-p` flag can be used to run them in parallel.